neeramrutia/nextjs_project_manager/README.md

 1. **Simple User** 👤
    - Can only view projects.
+   - A new user is always a simple user

 2. **Co-ordinator** 🛠️
    - Can add a project.
    - Can view projects.
+   - Username : 10@gmail.com
+   - Password : 10

 3. **Admin** 👑
    - Can add projects.
    - Can view projects.
    - Can promote/demote a user or co-ordinator.
+   - Username : 1@gmail.com
+   - Password : 1

 ## Live Deployment 🌍